 UW-Eau Claire has partnered for several years with Costa Rica Study Abroad (CRSA) to offer students the possibility to immerse themselves in Costa Rican culture each spring semester in the town of San Isidro, Costa Rica through Spanish-language courses and Latin American Studies courses.
 Furthermore, you will participate in a two week service learning project, allowing you to make a difference in the local community while improving your Spanish language skills!
+With the Latino population in the U.S. continuing to grow, there will be increased demand for professionals in many fields with knowledge of Spanish and an understanding of Latin American cultures.

 On this program you will take classes from a private institute called Costa Rica Study Abroad.
 CRSA has been designing study abroad programs for U.S. students for over 20 years.
 You will take classes from Costa Rican professors with U.S. students.